daoneil/NetLogo_Code/README.md

-# NetLogo_Code for an organizational simulation.
+# Organizational Simulation NetLogo Code
 The article [Organizational Simulation for Model Based Systems Engineering](https://www.sciencedirect.com/science/article/pii/S1877050913000355) describes the NetLogo simulators included in this repository.
 An Info tab on the NetLogo programs provide additional information.

-### Contents of this repostory include:
+### This repostory includes:
 - [20120607_OrganizationStructureModel.nlogo3d](https://github.com/daoneil/NetLogo_Code/blob/master/20120607_OrganizationStructureModel.nlogo3d) - generates a 3D model of a hierarchical organization.
 Ply means the number of levels at which branching occurs.
 Output in the Command Center are the number of nodes and links.
 - [20120628_ConcentricRing_Network_3PM.nlogo](https://github.com/daoneil/NetLogo_Code/blob/master/20120628_ConcentricRing_Network_3PM.nlogo) - requires the [Configuration.txt](https://github.com/daoneil/NetLogo_Code/blob/master/Configuration.txt) file to specify the organizational structure
 - [20120723_System_Generator.nlogo](https://github.com/daoneil/NetLogo_Code/blob/master/20120723_System_Generator.nlogo) - requires the [Generated_System.txt](https://github.com/daoneil/NetLogo_Code/blob/master/Generated_System.txt) file to specify the organizational structure.
 The Generated_system.txt file was produced by macros in the Excel workbook 20120723_System_DSM_Generator.xlsm.
 The output of this program is a file named Generated_Weights.txt, which is a list of values that represent subsystem weights in kilograms.